ukmda/ukmda-dataprocessing/README.md

 ### Infrastructure Deployment
 Done with Terraform - see the Terraform folder readme for details.

-## live
-Code relating to handling of the ukmon-live feed.I have no idea how this works, i just dumped the lambda from AWS and stored the code.
-Apparently the developer left no notes.

 ## tests

 some test scripts - only partial coverage of just the python codebase.